Public & Private Defence

 Establishing the Defence of Persons

 The defendant has a defence to any offence involving the use of force if he used necessary and reasonable force to defend himself or another: R v Yaman EWCA Crim 1075.
-This defence is not available where a person uses force knowingly to prevent themselves from being lawfully arrested by a police offer: R v Browne NI 96.

 When is Force Necessary or Reasonable?

 Force is necessary if a reasonable person would have used force.
 The reasonable person has the same beliefs about the circumstances and level of danger as the defendant: R v Shaw 1 Cr App 10.